 Bug just turned 2 and I’m 47.
 It turns out that I am the same age as the aforementioned blogger.
 It doesn’t take a scientist to realize that a 47 year old does not usually have the energy that a 20-something year old does.
 There are times I’m exhausted and my back is sore.
 There are times that I wonder how I’ll keep up with him as I get older.

-There are also times that I fear, because I do the math and realize how old I will be when he graduates and all of the health risks that I will encounter between now and then due to my age.
+There are also times that I fear, because I do the math and realize how old I will be when he graduates and all of the health risks that I could encounter between now and then due to my age.
+Heaven knows that the advertisers on TV and the internet would never let me forget them.

 But, you know what?
 I have never, ever, even for a minute, regretted having my baby.
 I feel like he’s made our family complete.
 I enjoy him so much.
 He fascinates and amazes me.
 He is just the most precious gift from God.